 You may think you know the basics, but I bet there are certain ones that will you up.
 After 10 years in France, even I still sometimes get caught on the rules of saying hello in French.

-But if you are living in France, it gets more complicated than that.
+But if you are living in France, it gets more complicated than that when it comes to greeting someone.
 Bonjour is the tip of the iceberg.
 There is a full greeting that goes on, with various degrees depending on how well you know the person.

-Different ways to say Hello in French
+Different greetings in French

 If you are walking into a shop or restaurant in France and want to be served, start with a Bonjour, even if you don’t speak French.
 Your interaction with that person will improve immensely.

 The evening version, meaning “Good Evening”.

-iii) Bonne Soirée!
+3. Bonne Soirée!

 Also means “Good Evening”, but is not a greeting, but an end to the evening.

-iv) Bonne Nuit!
+4. Bonne Nuit!

-Literally translates to Good Night, and is not a greeting, but an end to the night.
+Literally translates to “Good Night”, and is not a greeting, but an end to the night.

 The Bises (Cheek Kisses)